klemontea/netciety/README.md

 - Download and put all files and folders in this repository into 'netciety' folder
 - Open Phpmyadmin in your localhost
 - Import 'netciety.sql' file into Phpmyadmin

+## Notes!
+You can create a new member by register.
+However, if you want to use existing member from database, you have to input username with username in database.
+For password, it is similar to username.